 How Do You Start Connecting With The Right Prospects?

-If you are a student looking to build your career in a specific industry, begin by connecting with your lecturers, students in your course, alumni from your school, and other learners in your industry.
+If you are a student looking to build your career in a specific industry, begin by connecting with your lecturers, students in your course, alumni from your school, and other learners.

-If you connect with your lecturers, their network, which might be composed of CEO in your target industry, becomes your second-degree connection.
+If you connect with your lecturers, their network, which might be composed of CEOs in your target industry, becomes your second-degree connection.
 You can request an introduction from your lecturers or send a request to connect to the CEO.
-To increase your odds of connecting, customize your request to connect message by following these tips.
+To increase your connection odds, customize your request to connect message by following these tips.

 If you are an entrepreneur aiming to use LinkedIn to get clients, strive to connect with your target clients using the abovementioned qualities.
 Using the search bar, type the words that describe your ideal target clients, like an owner, director, CEO, entrepreneur, partner, or founder.